-Population of the district ranges between 8,500 and 12,000 people.
+Population of the district is approximately 20,000.
 LVFPD operates out of two fire stations, Station 31 is located in Fruita and houses 3 ambulances, 2 engines, 2 brush trucks, 1 water tender, 1 river boat and 2 atvs.
 Station 32 is five miles to the west in Loma and houses 1 water tender, 1 ladder, 1 rescue and the antique fire truck.

-Coverage of the district amounts to approximately 225 square miles ranging from the city limits of Grand Junction on the east side and the Utah state border on the west side as shown in Figure 30.
+Coverage of the district amounts to approximately 225 square miles ranging from the city limits of Grand Junction on the east side and the Utah state border on the west side as shown in Figure 33.
 This area covers the Colorado National Monument to the south and continuing north to Douglas Pass in Garfield County.
 The District has a variety of terrain ranging from desert to heavy timber and rural residential to a small downtown commercial district.
 (Home: Lower Valley Fire Protection District, 2009)

-FIGURE 30 LOWER VALLEY FIRE PROTECTION DISTRICT
+FIGURE 33 LOWER VALLEY FIRE PROTECTION DISTRICT